xcart/xcart-docs/_pages/kb_en/products/products/managing_products/adding_products/basic_product_setup.md

 layout: article_with_sidebar
 updated_at: '2019-01-29 13:00 +0400'
 identifier: ref_2D8wAeXP
-title: Basic Product Setup
+title: Product Details
 order: 100
 published: true
 ---
-When creating a new product, you need to specify product information via the form fields of the Add product page.
+When creating a new product, you need to specify product details via the form fields of the Add product page.

 {% note info %}
 The actual set of fields available to you on this page depends on the X-Cart edition you are using and the set of addons (modules) enabled.